camaraproject/NumberVerification/documentation/SupportingDocuments/CAMARA Number Verification — Operator Token Acquisition.md

 > **Informative — internal CSP implementation:** The `GetPhoneNumber` interaction between the API Exposure Platform (Authentication Server) and the Entitlement Configuration Server is just an illustrative example, not a normative one.
 The Entitlement Configuration Server SHALL validate the temporary token when performing a TS.43 operation like GetPhoneNumber, VerifyPhoneNumber, GetSubscriberDeviceInfo or AcquireOperatorToken.

 **Standardisation points enforced on the Aggregator ↔ CSP interface:**

+These elements are those specified by the CAMARA [JWT Bearer Flow with Operator Token](https://github.com/camaraproject/IdentityAndConsentManagement/blob/r4.2/documentation/CAMARA-API-access-and-user-consent.md#jwt-bearer-flow-with-operator-token); this guide does not add to or modify them.

 | Element | Value |
 |---|---|